 When you manage your credit cards wisely, your credit history will reflect your actions.
 Higher credit scores can open up all sorts of opportunities, including more spending power and better interest rates.
 While your mailbox might be packed full of credit card applications, that doesn't mean you should fill them all out.
-Smart budgeting choices got you to this point with your good credit; now you'll have to make some good choices on what to put in your wallet.
+Smart budgeting choices got you to this point with your good credit, now you'll have to make some good choices on what to put in your wallet.

 If you don't choose a rewards card carefully based on your lifestyle, you could get "stuck" with a ton of points that will just flounder in your account.
 For example, if you don't like to travel or don't do it often enough, skip the travel rewards card and go with a cashback rewards card.
-If you're eager to hang onto your rewards, make it a point to pay off your balance every month, or otherwise your interest will negate any awards or cash-back you might get.
+If you're eager to hang onto your rewards, make it a point to pay off your balance every month, or otherwise your interest will negate any rewards or cash back you might get.

 If you'd rather spend time researching your next vacation instead of researching your credit card options, we hear you.
 That's why we've done the grunt work for you.
 Because you now have the freedom to choose which card will serve you best.
 We've examined and compared a variety of cards and their signup bonuses, rewards programs, annual fees (if any) and more.
 Keep reading to see which cards made our top 5 list of credit cards for consumers with excellent credit (750 FICO score and above).

 Having credit card options gives you power over your finances

 Did you know that only about 1 in 5 Americans have excellent credit scores?
 If you're one of them, you're in an elite club, and it's no wonder that credit card companies are rolling out the red carpet for you.
 Here's how to stay on the A list: